Dr. Crow

-Dr. Crow is a studio album by Mick Farren and friends released in 2002 under the name The Deviants.
+Dr. Crow is a studio album by Mick Farren and friends.
+It was released in 2002 under the name The Deviants.

-The album was recorded with longtime friends and collaborators Andy Colquhoun and Jack Lancaster and featured Wayne Kramer's backing band.
+The album was recorded with longtime friends and collaborators, including Andy Colquhoun and Jack Lancaster, and also featured Wayne Kramer's backing band.
 Former Motörhead drummer Phil "Philthy Animal" Taylor guests on one track.

 The 2004 release on the Japanese label Captain Trip Records differs slightly, as it adds two tracks (covers of "Strawberry Fields Forever" and "The Man Who Shot Liberty Valance") and uses a different running order and artwork (the latter still featuring the Dr. Crow character drawn by Edward Barker).